NotAShelf/shitlist/README.md

 - Dependency isolation's a fantasy; three packages in, and you're in conflict hell.
 - Releases outpace the ecosystem, so half your packages break constantly.
 - Distributing means janky compiles or lugging the whole runtime along.
+Couldn't they have learned from Java/Perl that people need a single file to double click?
+Only other devs are willing to navigate Pyenv or virtualenv to run your project.
 - `setup.py` runs random code; PyPI's a minefield of mystery downloads[^3].
 - Slow as molasses—don't even try heavy lifting.
 - Pip, PipX, bootstrapping—every step's a catastrophe.